 Puppet is a free and open source configuration management system that can aid in the automation of repetitive tasks, the deployment of applications, and the management of system configurations across a group of servers.

 This tool created by Puppet Labs is written in Ruby.
 The Apache License 2.0 governs its distribution.
 Puppet uses the declarative approach and is appropriate for Unix-like and Microsoft Windows systems.

-- Puppet is declarative, meaning that you only need to describe the desired state of your infrastructure.
+- Advantages: * Puppet is declarative, meaning that you only need to describe the desired state of your infrastructure.

 - It’s idempotent, meaning that it will only make changes to your infrastructure in order to reach the desired state.
 This means that you can run Puppet as often as you like without fear of breaking things.

 - The tool is powerful and flexible, allowing you to manage everything from simple files and packages to complex networks and cloud deployments.